-We all like saving money on our monthly utility bills, but you should know there’s a way to keep costs down, even when you're out of the house.
+Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.

-It starts with your thermostat.
-By using automatic schedules, you can structure its daily schedule around your personal preferences.
-You can create a number of automated temperature settings for when you’re at home, away or even when you’re sleeping.
+The key is your thermostat.
+By using automatic schedules, you can help the thermostat plan for your preferred temperatures.
+That means you can have different temperature settings for when you’re at home, away or even when you’re asleep.

-With a few simple adjustments, you have more time to enjoy pleasant temperatures while also keeping more of your money.
-Take a look at a few ways your thermostat can be a source of energy savings:
+By trying a few of these schedules, you have more time to enjoy pleasant temperatures while also keeping more of your money.
+Check out our guide on how your thermostat can be a source of energy savings:

 While at Home

-When you're home, you want a nice range of pleasant temperatures.
-That’s why it’s best to set your thermostat lower in the summer while you are in the house to make the most of the cool air.
+Pretty much whenever you're home, you want comfortable temperatures.
+It's only natural to want your thermostat lower in the summer while you are in the house to make the most of the cool air.

-But the most energy-efficient temperatures for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-This way, you can stay cool while still lowering your monthly energy bill.
+But the most energy-efficient temperatures for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
+This way, you'll keep cool while still lowering your monthly energy bill.

-When it comes to setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher for while they're gone.
+When it comes to setting the temperature for whenever you're gone, it's extremely common to move the thermostat higher for while they're gone.

-For some homes, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.
+If your home is located somewhere a little cooler, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning won't have to work constantly to provide cooling for a bunch of empty rooms.

 For a full night's rest during summer weather, you want a temperature that's nice and cool.
 You should try and keep things between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold at some point overnight.
+You won't have to worry about getting too hot or too cold when you are trying to get some rest.

-- Install a smart thermostat: Switching to a smart thermostat in the summer can lower energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
-It'll take care of making changes while you are home or sleeping, while allowing it to get warmer when no one is around.
-Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures no matter where you are.
+- Put in a smart thermostat: Using a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+They can lower the temperature while you are home or sleeping, while allowing it to warm up when no one is around.
+With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your Auburn home is an effortless way to set the correct temperature even when you aren’t home.

-- Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
-With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system run more efficiently.
-Increasing efficiency also limits strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+- Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Auburn can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system run more efficiently.
+Increasing efficiency also limits strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.

-- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by helping air flow efficiently through your air conditioner.
-When filters are old and less effective, air conditioners have to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.
+- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
+When filters are clogged with dirt and debris, an AC unit has to work harder, and the strain can reduce the system’s life span and cause breakdowns.

-- Confirm your attic is sufficiently insulated: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+- Check your attic insulation: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Review your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Checking your ductwork for leaks and sealing them can fix both of those problems.
+- Review your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Checking your ductwork for leaks and sealing them can help with both these issues.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot over time.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long run.